The code issued to an individual by HM Revenue and Customs may be any one of the following : -

 Y Suffix Tax Code

-A Y suffix indicates that the employee is entitled to the higher single allowance, ie - an employee aged 75 or over.
+A Y suffix indicates that the employee is entitled to the full personal allowance.